 If you like USAA because they have credit cards without an annual fee, you might like these alternatives instead.

-The Chase Freedom Unlimited® is a solid alternative to the USAA Preferred Cash Rewards Visa Signature Card as you earn an unlimited 1.5% back on every purchase.
+The Chase Freedom Unlimited® is a solid alternative to the USAA Preferred Cash Rewards Visa Signature Card as you earn at least 1.5% back on every purchase.
+Cardholders earn unlimited:

-The Freedom Unlimited charges a 3% foreign transaction fee, but you can earn a larger signup bonus worth $150 after spending $500 in the first three months.
+The Freedom Unlimited charges a 3% foreign transaction fee.
 You can also redeem your points for travel, gift cards, and Amazon.com credits when you don’t want cash rewards.

 Travel Rewards Credit Cards